Home | Browse Topics | Criminal & traffic law | Police powers | DNA samples: When you have to give a sample

 Overview

-This section of the chapter explains when the police can require you to give them a sample of your DNA, which is done by getting a small blood sample from your finger or by swabbing the inside of your mouth.
+This section explains when the police can require you to give them a sample of your DNA, which is done by getting a small blood sample from your finger or by swabbing the inside of your mouth.
 This section also explains the rules the police have to follow when they get a sample.

 In general, the police can’t get DNA samples when they’re investigating less serious offences like common assault or wilful damage.
 In those cases, the police can’t take a DNA sample from you without your consent, and the courts have no power to order you to provide a sample.